Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 13 Maret 2025 12.27.04 UTC
+- WIB: Kamis, 13 Maret 2025 13.35.13 UTC
-- WITA: Kamis, 13 Maret 2025 13.27.04 UTC
+- WITA: Kamis, 13 Maret 2025 14.35.13 UTC
-- WIT: Kamis, 13 Maret 2025 14.27.04 UTC
+- WIT: Kamis, 13 Maret 2025 15.35.13 UTC

 Kutipan Inspiratif:
-"She is a friend of my mind.
-She gather me, man.
-The pieces I am, she gather them and give them back to me in all the right order."
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

 Kategori: friendship